All Episodes

 Thank you very much.

-Since this might be the most dangerous virus since maybe the plague, which they're not teaching in school about, might wipe out all of Europe years ago.
+Since this might be the most dangerous virus since maybe the plague, which they're not teaching in school about, might have wiped out all of Europe years ago.

-And since they put the moon men for 30 days in quarantine when they got back, how come that ambulance didn't have a police escort for 15 miles?
+And since they put the moon men for 30 days in quarantine when they got back, how come that ambulance didn't have a police escort for 15 miles so we didn't have a barrel all over a highway of Atlanta?

 Well, I don't think they wanted to call attention to it.